Skip to main content Skip to footer

 The state overall rankings determine which teams receive Best-in-State awards.
 State-level rankings are provided for each of the three competition components: Essay, Design/Build, and Multiple Choice.
 Overall Best-in-State rankings are determined by combining all three of these scores.

-Based on the 2025 state-level rankings, teams whose combined overall state level score is among the top nationally are eligible to compete for best-in-nation at the 2025 National TEAMS Competitions held during the National TSA Conference in Nashville, Tennessee June 27 - July 1, 2025.
+Based on the 2026 state-level rankings, teams whose combined overall state level score is among the top nationally are eligible to compete for best-in-nation at the 2026 National TEAMS Competitions held during the National TSA Conference in Washington, DC June 22 - June 26, 2026.

 Get involved!
 Sign up to receive emails from TEAMS.